ctg-tme/CX-Labs/docs/lab1_BuildYourOwnAIAgent.md

 Select one of the options and follow the instructions:

-???
-Note "Use a generic KB"
+??? webex "Use a generic KB"
     1. From the AI Agent Studio, select the notebook icon on the left navigation menu.
 This is where you will manage your Knowledge Bases.
     2. Click **Create Knowledge Base**, provide Knowledge base name as <span id="attendee-id">---</span>_AI_KB, then click **Create**.
     3. Go to the **Files** tab and select the option **Add File**.
 You will find a generic KBs in the Desktop folder, **DrJames_KB.txt**.